Few Roman empresseses suffer the same scandalous reputation as Messalina.

-And she was the third wife of Claudius, a stuttering scholar and Caligula’s successor.
+And she was the third wife of Claudius, a stuttering scholar, and Caligula’s successor.
 Messalina married Claudius in 38 or 39 AD, a couple of years before he came to power.

 As his third wife, Messalina bore him two children: Britannicus (named after Claudius’s conquest of Britain) and Octavia.

 Both would perish under Nero – Claudius’ adopted son and successor.
 Britannicus would succumb to poison at the dinner table; Octavia, Nero’s wife, would be made to commit suicide when Nero’s affections turned to another.
-Her wrists slashed before she was suffocated in a steaming vapour bath.
+Her wrists slashed before she was suffocated in a steaming vapor bath.

-But Messalina’s noble blood did not translate to a nobility of character.
+But Messalina’s noble blood did not translate to nobility of character.
 As empress, she gained a reputation for sexual insatiability, reportedly competing in a form of sexual Olympics with Rome’s leading prostitute and coming out (if you’ll excuse the phrase) on top.

 Anyone fortunate enough to have seen the BBC TV series I CLAUDIUS will remember the scene well.
 (If you haven’t seen it, there are worse ways of spending time in lockdown by sessioning the entire series!)